Kama Sutra: Caste, class

 The Kamasutra has been one of the unique sources of sociological information and cultural milieu of ancient India.
 It shows a "near total disregard of class (varna) and caste (jati)", states Doniger.
 Human relationships, including the sexual type, are neither segregated nor repressed by gender or caste, rather linked to individual's wealth (success in artha).
-In the pages of the Kamasutra, lovers are "not upper-class" but they "must be rich" enough to dress well, pursue social leisure activities, buy gifts and surprise the lover.
-In the rare mention of caste found in the text, it is about a man finding his legal wife and the advice that humorous stories to seduce a woman should be about "other virgins of same jati (caste)".
+In the Kamasutra, lovers are "not upper-class" but they "must be rich" enough to dress well, pursue social leisure activities, buy gifts and surprise the lover.
+In the rare mention of caste, it is about a man finding his legal wife and the advice that humorous stories to seduce a woman should be about "other virgins of same jati (caste)".
 In general, the text describes sexual activity between men and women across class and caste, both in urban and rural settings.

 Same-sex relationships

 The Kamasutra includes verses describing homosexual relations such as oral sex between two men, as well as between two women.
-Lesbian relations are extensively covered in Chapters 5 and 8 in Book 2 of the text.
+Lesbian relations are extensively covered in Chapters 5 and 8 in Book 2.
+The text also mentions "pretend play", sadomasochism, and group sex.

 According to Doniger, the Kamasutra discusses same-sex relationships through the notion of the tritiya prakriti, literally, "third sexuality" or "third nature".
 In Redeeming the Kamasutra, Doniger states that "the Kamasutra departs from the dharmic view of homosexuality in significant ways", where the term kliba appears.
 In contemporary translations, this has been inaccurately rendered as "eunuch" – or, a castrated man in a harem, and the royal harem did not exist in India before the Turkish presence in the ninth century.
 The Sanskrit word Kliba found in older Indian texts refers to a "man who does not act like a man", typically in a pejorative sense.
 The Kamasutra does not use the pejorative term kliba at all, but speaks instead of a "third nature" or, in the sexual behavior context as the "third sexuality".

 The text states that there are two sorts of "third nature", one where a man behaves like a woman, and in the other, a woman behaves like a man.
 In one of the longest consecutive sets of verses describing a sexual act, the Kamasutra describes fellatio technique between a man dressed like a woman performing fellatio on another man.
 The text also mentions same-sex behavior between two women, such as a girl losing her virginity with a girlfriend as they use their fingers, as well as oral sex and the use of sex toys between women.
 Svairini, a term Danielou translates as a lesbian, is described in the text as a woman who lives a conjugal life with another woman or by herself fending for herself, not interested in a husband.
 Additionally, the text has some fleeting remarks on bisexual relationships.

-The Kamasutra also mentions "pretend play" sadomasochism, and group sex.